 Age: 2 to 7

-Children begin to express themselves using their imagination and curiosity, and take on roles of various things during play.
+Children begin to express themselves using their imagination and curiosity, and take on various roles during play.
 For example, pretending to be a firefighter putting out a fire using a stick found outside in the playground.
 Children are beginning to imitate actions and language of others that are around them.

 Age: school-aged children